Clay N. Hixson Student Success Center

-A: Explorations in Engineering and Computing (EEC) is a week-long summer residential program for rising twelfth grade students.
+A: Explorations in Engineering and Computing (EEC) is a week-long virtual experience for rising twelfth grade students.
 Our mission is to provide students who show an interest in engineering studies an early exposure to and preparation for scientific study and research.
-Hands-on activities will spark an interest in the world of engineering and computing and allow students to explore career opportunities.
-Throughout the program, participants will be challenged to apply what they have learned in engineering and computing competitions.
+We provide virtual activities that will spark an interest in the world of engineering and computing and allow students to explore career opportunities.
+Throughout the program, participants will be challenged to apply what they have learned in engineering and computing activities.

 Q: Who will lead the sessions?

 A: The sessions are led by faculty and graduate students from the Tennessee Tech College of Engineering.
-Camp counselors will assist with program activities and supervision of participants.
+Peer counselors will assist with program and team-building activities.

 Q: What other activities will students be involved in?

-A: Participants will learn about majors in the Tennessee Tech college of engineering, tour engineering labs and facilities, take part in college life preparation seminars, cultivate new friendships, attend engineering lectures and participate in engineering lab experiments.
+A: Participants will learn about majors in the Tennessee Tech college of engineering, participate in virtual tours of engineering labs and facilities, take part in college life preparation seminars, cultivate new friendships, attend virtual engineering lectures and lab experiments.